Business English Courses In Brighton, UK

 The British Council inspects centres every 4 years and checks the standards of the school as a whole – this covers teaching, administration, publicity and facilities.
 You can find detailed reports on each British Council accredited language school on the British Council website.
 The first page of the report includes a summary and the number of areas of strength of a centre.
 Clearly, the more strengths, the better.
 Top English language teaching centres will have eight out of fifteen (8/15) strengths or more.

-Other logos to look out for include that of TEN (The English Network), the top-ranked association of language schools in the UK, as well as Quality English [LINK?] and IALC [LINK?]
-(International Association of Language Centres).
-All three organisations feature high-quality independent language schools.
+Other logos to look out for include that of TEN (The English Network), the top-ranked association of language schools in the UK, as well as Quality English and IALC (International Association of Language Centres).

 5. Specialised Courses

 Lastly it is worth considering the range of programmes on offer.
 ‘Business English' is a generic course format which usually deals with the different communicative skill most ‘business professionals’ need to improve, such as work presentations, general communication skills in a work context, meetings and negotiations, etc. Clearly everybody’s business sector is different and that sometimes calls for much more specialised courses which focus more on the specific situations and language used in a certain sector.

 Check as well whether the ESP courses you see on a school’s website have clearly defined course dates.
 This can indicate that a school has invested time and money in listening to their clients and developing specialised English language courses that they have successfully run over a number of years.